exelix11/SwitchThemeInjector/SzsPatching.md

 2) Patch the layout that renders the background : this process adds an entry in the texture list for the texture we replaced, adds a new material and a new image pane for the background.
 3) Patch all the layouts that use the image we replaced to use another similar image
-4) If the user selected a layout patch apply it.
+4) If the user selected a custom layout patch apply it.

 So our patch format must store all the information needed for this process.
 # The templates (also referred as patch templates)